turingschool/backend-curriculum-site/module2/lessons/flexbox_workshop.md

 [Slides!](https://drive.google.com/file/d/0B_OioFZBJZ12aTJSdHRYRGZwTTQ/view?usp=sharing)

-## Flexendar
+## Flex Forms

 ## Art Time

-Take five minutes to draw a simple calendar in your note book.
-Annotate and label your calendar with pertinent information you observe.
+Take five minutes to draw a basic web application form (e.g., create a new thing) in your note book.
+Annotate and label your form with pertinent information you observe.

 Some guiding questions:

 * How many columns?
 * How many rows?
 * Does every "cell" have data?
 What "type"?

 ## Code Time

-Clone [this repo](https://github.com/tmikeschu/flexendar), `cd` into it, and run `open calendar.html`.
-Behold the beauty.
+Clone [this repo](https://github.com/turingschool-examples/sinatra-form-styling) and follow the instructions in the README.

 ### Together - 15 minutes

-Using your fresh flexbox skills, let's code along and style the calendar to look something like the image in the README.
+Using your fresh flexbox skills, let's code along and style the index page to look something like the images in the README.

 ## Wrap-Up